executablebooks/mistletoe-ebp/docs/using/intro.md

 If you want an implementation that focuses on raw speed, mistune remains a solid choice.
-If you need a spec-compliant and readily extensible implementation, however, mistletoe is still marginally faster than Python-Markdown, while supporting more functionality (lists in block quotes, for example), and significantly faster than CommonMark-py.
+If you need a spec-compliant and readily extensible implementation, however, mistletoe is still marginally faster than [Python-Markdown], while supporting more functionality (lists in block quotes, for example), and significantly faster than [CommonMark-py].

 One last note: another bottleneck of mistletoe compared to mistune is the function overhead.
 Because, unlike mistune, mistletoe chooses to split